fbpx

 Hamragarðar Campground

-• This campground is situated just beside the stunning Seljalandsfoss waterfall, which is well worth seeing (especially at sunset if possible).
+This campground is situated just beside the stunning Seljalandsfoss waterfall, which is well worth seeing (especially at sunset if possible).
+It is also a good place to begin sightseeing the following day, as there are many nearby attractions

 Additionally, if you plan to do the Fimmvörðuháls hike, this makes a good place to start your day.

-Golden Circle Tour vs. Self-drive
+Golden Circle tour vs. self-drive

 Golden Circle Iceland drive